 A Myriad of Posters By the Library

 Right in front of the West High library, students made large posters out of support for the Parkland victims.
-With heartfelt messages and other slogans that were politically charged, students grouped up with friends while faculty put on classic songs including Imagine by John Lennon.
+With heartfelt messages or politically charged slogans, students grouped up with friends while faculty put on classic songs like Imagine by John Lennon.

 There was also a section for students to “blow bubbles and recite positive affirmations,” as described by senior Barbara Lopez.
 Students could be seen smiling and enjoying their time while getting busy with big markers and large poster paper.